tytydraco/yessleep/out/The_Flight_to_Everywhere_and_Nowhere.md

 I stumble to him in a daze.
 Upon reaching the cockpit I see the captain and the co pilot are there already.

 “Listen, Chloe.
 Something’s going on here.
 We three have been up all night speaking with contacts at the radio tower.”
 Luke is speaking erratically, maybe due to shock.
-“Since the sixties, planes have been going missing in this area.
+“Since the seventies, planes have been going missing in this area.
 In 1992, there was a message broadcast on a short wave frequency.
 It was caught by a freighter hauling cargo, not 10 miles from here.
 The message was repeating one thing, over and over.”

 The knot in my stomach solidifies.
 I know what he’s about to say before he says it.

 “Don’t open the door.”

 I start crying.
 I can’t help it.
 Dr Martin’s mutilated face keeps appearing in my mind.

 “She doesn’t want to hear it right now, Luke.”
 The co pilot glances at the door, obviously shaken.